apache/atlas/docs/cohort-release/atlas-metastore-cohort-release-implementation.md

 - **Ring branches auto-sync with master.** The `RingBranchSyncWorkflow` periodically merges master into ring branches (using `-X ours` strategy — your ring changes win on conflicts).
 - **Max 20 tenants per cohort.** The Temporal workflow caps cohort size to keep releases manageable.
 - **`atlas-read` is not overridden.** Currently only the `atlas` chart image is patched.
 If your feature affects the read path, be aware that `atlas-read` will still run the master image.
+- **Tenants without auto-sync are skipped.** If a tenant's ArgoCD app doesn't have auto-sync enabled, it will be skipped (not failed).
+Check the PR comment for skipped tenants.
+- **Only main-branch tenants are included.** Tenants on STAGING-BASE, PREPROD-BASE, or BETA-BASE release channels are excluded from ring cohorts.
+- **Rings are redistributed quarterly.** Tenant counts change as asset counts grow.
+The automation runs quarterly; current counts are in `atlan-releases/cohorts/`.

 ### Required Secrets